Leopards and Elephants and Bears, Oh My!

-However, you may also see other species of mammals such as elk, wild boar and buffalo, musk deer, black bear, the unique small Loris, macaques and langurs, jackals, mongooses, porcupines, civet cat, anteaters and the enigmatic sloth bear.
+However, you may also see other species of mammals such as sambar and spotted deer, wild boar, buffalo, musk deer, black bear, the unique small Loris, toque macaque and langur monkeys, jackal, mongoose, porcupine, civet cat, anteater, and the enigmatic sloth bear.

 Over 150 species of birds have been recorded in Yala National Park, including the Sri Lankan Junglefowl, White-bellied Fish Eagle, Painted Stork, Black-necked Stork, Lesser Adjutant, Pompadour Green Pigeon, Orange-breasted Green Pigeon, Brown Fish Owl, Red-faced Malkoha, three species of bee-eaters, and large numbers of waders (including three species of pratincole and two thick-knees).